Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

-Simply disolve the yeast in water, add the sugar, wait till it foams, add salt, then add the flour.
-You knead it till it is well mixed and forms a nice ball of dough.
+Simply dissolve the yeast in water, add the sugar, wait till it foams, add salt, then add the flour.
+You knead the dough until it is well mixed and forms a nice ball.
 Then you roll and shape it to make the breadsticks and bake them at 400F for 10-15 minutes.
 Plus 5 more minutes after you turn them over.

 That’s the basic gist of it.
 Now I’ll break out a little more detailed.
-If you just want to skip to the recipe to print it out use the button: Jump to Recipe
+If you just want to skip to the recipe to print it out scroll further down where my step by step recipe is.